 - Parents are advised on Enrolment and in their letter of acceptance, of the terms of the School fee payments.
 The amount due is a fixed amount every month.

 - Payment of the fees is due on the 1st Day of every month, except where a special arrangement has been agreed to between the parent and the School.
-A statement will be sent out every month reminding parents to pay the following month’s school fees.

 - A second reminder statement, similar in content to the first, will be dispatched by hand and via email to non-complying parents on the 14th of the Month.
 In addition, the notice will warn parents of the consequences of the continued non-payment and failure to make contact with the School.